bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 chooser, though how much of each are involved is anyone's guess.
 We could say that atoms on the surface of a gold bar are unaware of the call of the sky, or strongly prefer to stay where they are.
 Neutrinos could be said to be either fickle or free, with no way to know which.
-We could also frame that gives rise to dimensionality

 These seemingly absurd framings do grant an insight: if stuff is and does as it feels, then in one sense or another it feels little about what it *doesn't* do.

 This "actions as interaction choices" stance also provides a useful framing for both quantum physics and information theory.
 Randomness and unknowableness are